jbcodeforce/shift_left_utils/docs/command.md

 * `--source-type TEXT`: the type of the SQL source file to migrate.
 It can be ksql, dbt, spark, etc.  [default: spark]
 * `--validate`: Validate the migrated sql using Confluent Cloud for Flink.
 * `--product-name TEXT`: Product name to use for the table.
-If not provided, it will use the table_path last folder as product name
+If not provided, it will use the table_path last folder as product name  [default: default]
-* `--recursive`: Indicates whether to process recursively up to the sources. (default is False)
 * `--help`: Show this message and exit.

 ### `table update-makefile`